Your Audience Benefits From This Simple Shift

 Whether you’re speaking to one person, 10, or 1,000, grabbing your audience’s attention from the very beginning is recommended.
 Actually, it’s essential.
 Without doing so, you’re not going to be able to serve your listeners as effectively as you could.

-Directly after delivering your attention-grabbing opening (usually a sentence or two), offer your audience a benefits package.
-Of course, you’re not going to be providing healthcare and vacation time.
-Instead, this benefits package provides your audience with three things.
+Directly after opening your presentation with an attention-grabbing statement, question, or other tactic, deliver your benefit statement.
+This statement provides your audience with three things.
 1) How long your presentation is going to be.
 2) What they are going to learn.
 3) How they benefit from your presentation.
 As a matter of fact, it’s very much like the paragraph above.

 Here’s how it might go

 Over the next 20 minutes, you are going to learn (see, discover) several easy-to-implement time management ideas so you can get more done in less time and have more time for yourself.

 Feel free to replace “learn” with “see,” “discover,” or another word that’s comfortable for you.
 Since most of us are visual learners, I use “see,” even though I seldom use slides.

 You, not I

 Did you notice that the second part of the benefit statement?
 The vast majority of speakers say things like, “I am going to talk about … ,” or “I’m going to show you … ,” or even “We’re going to discuss … .”